Atyrau: Air

 Atyrau Airport (IATA: GUW, ICAO: UATG) serves the city of Atyrau.
 The airport is located 8 km northwest of Atyrau.
 The airport hosts 6 airlines, mostly operating domestic flights, and is the focus city of the flag carrier airline Air Astana.
 In 2019, it was the 5th busiest airport in Kazakhstan, as 937,032 people had passed the airport in that year.
 There are some international destinations, such as flights to Moscow, operated by Aeroflot, Amsterdam and Istanbul, both operated by Air Astana.

 Railway

 There is a railway station, located northeast of Atyrau.
-There are mainly domestic routes, such as routes to large cities Almaty, Aktobe and Nur-Sultan, but there's also international routes, such as a route to Russian cities Astrakhan, Saratov, Moscow, Volgograd and Tajikistani cities Kulob, Khujand, Dushanbe and Uzbekistan's capital Tashkent.
+There are mainly domestic routes, such as routes to large cities Almaty, Aktobe and Astana, but there's also international routes, such as a route to Russian cities Astrakhan, Saratov, Moscow, Volgograd and Tajikistani cities Kulob, Khujand, Dushanbe and Uzbekistan's capital Tashkent.